qooxdoo-archive/qooxdoo-cli/readme.md

 Alpha/Proof-of-concept.
 Everything can and will change.

 ## Prerequisites
-- Currently requires NodeJS v7 or 8.
+- Currently requires NodeJS v8.
 The released version will be transpiled to support earlier node versions

 ## Installation (Testing only!)
 - Clone or download the repository from GitHub.